LCluber/Aias.js/README.md

 ## Synopsis

-Aias.js is an open source promise based HTTP client using written in TypeScript.
+Aias.js is an open source promise based HTTP client written in TypeScript.

 ## Motivation